 Thai Vegetable Spring Rolls

 The tasty yummy starter that we all can rely on upon without a doubt.
-The crunchy spring rolls are filled with cabbage, onion, carrots and loads of ginger too.
+The crunchy spring rolls are filled with cabbage, onion, carrots, and loads of ginger too.
 Goes well with ketchup, our desi style.
-Or dip it into the chilli oil sauce that is known for in Thailand.
+Or dip it into the chilli oil sauce that is known in Thailand.

 Thai Pea Eggplant

-Okay, if you know Sundakkai in Tamil also called Turkey berry then that is what pea aubergines are.
+If you know Sundakkai in Tamil, also called Turkey berry, then that is what pea aubergines are.
 But we mostly have Sundakkai in dried form and make spicy curries out of it.
-However, in Thai dishes, we have pea eggplant in raw green form and it is stir-fried or added into Thai green curries along with the green eggplants.
+However, in Thai dishes, we have pea eggplant in a raw green cast, and it is stir-fried or added into Thai green curries along with the green eggplants.
 The bitterness and crunchy bits of pea eggplants add a different element of flavour to the curry.
-Don't think it as peas and pop in a spoonful in your mouth :P
+Don't think of it as peas and pop in a spoonful in your mouth!

 Khao Soi - Chiang Mai Curry Noodles